magento/merchdocs/src/marketing/prex-type-convcart.md

 ee_only: true
 ---

-The _Conversion rate (add-to-cart)_ recommends products with the highest add-to-cart conversion rate.
+The _Conversion rate (add-to-cart)_ recommendation type recommends products with the highest add-to-cart conversion rate.

 ## How it works